butfirstchai.com

 2 tablespoons cooking oil

-• Add all the whole spices and fry for a few seconds.
+• Add all the whole spices and fry until aromatic.

 3 cloves